Draghi says ECB plan allows for unlimited bond buys

 The ECB is set to leave interest rates unchanged on Thursday, deferring a cut in borrowing costs that would risk undermining the impact of Draghi's signature bond-purchase plan a year into his ECB presidency.

-The bond-buying program offered a credible backstop against disaster scenarios, Draghi said.
+The bond-buying programme offered a credible backstop against disaster scenarios, Draghi said.

-"Our new program of Outright Monetary Transactions provides this backstop by allowing for unlimited interventions in government bond markets," he told a banking conference.
+"Our new programme of Outright Monetary Transactions provides this backstop by allowing for unlimited interventions in government bond markets," he told a banking conference.

 "But we have to understand how markets work.
 Our actions have to send a clear signal to markets that their fears about the euro area are baseless," he added.

-Austria's representative at the ECB, Ewald Nowotny, said on Tuesday it made sense to deploy the program to dispel market doubts.
+Austria's representative at the ECB, Ewald Nowotny, said on Tuesday it made sense to deploy the programme to dispel market doubts.

 Spanish Prime Minister Mariano Rajoy has so far avoided seeking help, saying he wants assurances ECB intervention would bring down Spain's debt costs.